Francesco Paolo Bontade

-Francesco Paolo Bontade (1914 – February 25, 1974), also known as Don Paolino Bonta, was a legendary and powerful member of the Sicilian Mafia.
+Francesco Paolo Bontade (3 May 1914 – 25 February 1974), also known as Don Paolino Bontà, was an influential and powerful member of the Sicilian Mafia.
 Some sources spell his surname Bontate.
 He hailed from Villagrazia, a rural village before it was absorbed into the city of Palermo in the 1960s.
 His father Stefano had been a powerful Mafia boss in the area that included Santa Maria di Gesù and Guadagna.

 Traditional capomafia

+Paolino Bontade was born into a rural family in Villagrazia and was affiliated by his father into Mafia of Santa Maria di Gesù.
+The family owned the estate Fondo Magliocco halfway between the villages Guadagna and Villagrazia (later absorbed into the city of Palermo) in the Conca d'Oro (the Golden Shell), the name of the plain surrounding Palermo and a rich production area of oranges, olives and almond trees.
+In 1933, he was arrested a first time for brawling and illegal possession of a firearm.
+After World War II, he was involved in food smuggling and cattle theft.

 According to the Palermo criminal court, Don Paolino embodied “the traditional capomafia who intervenes directly in all matters in his area, arbitrating private disputes, assuming the role of great protector of his citizens, infiltrating public offices and private companies, exercising his influence through sly and hidden intimidation systems covered up by formally correct and respectful behaviour.”

 He was a pallbearer at the funeral of Mafia boss Calogero Vizzini – one of the most influential Mafia bosses of Sicily after World War II until his death in 1954.
 He stood next to Giuseppe Genco Russo – considered to be the heir of Vizzini – an indication of the Mafia stature of Bontade.